Trogir Yacht Charters

 On your Yacht Charter in Trogir, visit the historic town, a UNESCO Heritage Site, beautifully set within medieval walls

-As quaint as it is enchanting, the small village of Trogir is recognized for its characteristic Medieval walls, winding streets and a whimsical, lively vibe; fitting, considering it is an UNESCO World Heritage Site.
+As quaint as it is enchanting, the small village of Trogir is recognized for its characteristic Medieval walls, winding streets, and a whimsical, lively vibe; fitting, considering it is a UNESCO World Heritage Site.

 Lined with traditional bars and cafes, the town’s idyllic seaside promenade is commonly frequented by yachters in the warm summer months; still buzzing with activity, mainly by locals, during the winter.
 Floating aimlessly along the eastern coast of the Adriatic Sea, the town’s surrounding area, Trogir Riviera, is an archipelago of twenty islands, some only as small as a village.
 A yacht charter in Trogir offers a perfect combination of sea, nature, and history.

 Distinguishing itself from the pack, Trogir is unique to Central Dalmatia due to its throngs of Roman and Renaissance architecture.
 Just a short distance from Split, Trogir is a relaxing escape from the hustle and bustle of daily living; and given its impressive cathedral, a beautiful one, at that.

 Trogir Yacht Charters – Things to Do & See